 Join the Orland Grassland Volunteers in seed distribution.
 We've collected seeds, separated them from the chaff, and now it's time to give it all back to the prairie.
 We've taken it from our remnants and we're putting in places that need it.

 We're hiking into the prairie wilderness, going off trail into our 1,000 acres as teams.
 If you know golf, think shot gun style.

 You'll need steady balance and good stamina.
 Be sure to dress for the weather with sturdy shoes, jeans to protect your legs from burrs and scratchy plants warm jackets.

-If you don't receive our eNews, hit "Contact Us" and ask to enroll.
+If you don't receive our eNews, hit "Contact Us" and ask to enroll and to RSVP.

 Saturday, 04-22-23--Earth Day

 Meet up: 9:00 a.m. til noon.
 We'll be setting up at the Outdoor Classroom which is at the spur off of the bike trail to the west of the parking lot.
 Tools and guidance will be provided for clearing autumn olive, callery pear and other invasive woodies.
 If trash collection is your thing, we'll have garbage bags a trash picks.